 Apple Day at Woolsthorpe Manor

-Where better to celebrate Apple Day than at the home of the most famous apple tree of all?
-Join us on Sunday 14 October for all things apple.
+Where better to celebrate Apple Day than at the home of Isaac Newton's gravity-inspiring tree?
+Join us on Sunday 13 October for all things apple.

 Join an orchard tour to understand how we manage a historic orchard and protect our famous ‘Flower of Kent’ tree, taste a variety of local apples and make your own juice with an apple press.